54ba/nixos-dot-files/README.md

-# Comprehensive NixOS Configuration with AI Services, nixGL and Optional Penetration Testing Tools
+# Modular NixOS Configuration

-This repository contains a modular NixOS configuration with nixGL support for OpenGL applications, AI services (Ollama with CUDA), home-manager integration, and optional penetration testing tools.
+This is a modular NixOS configuration system that allows you to easily enable or disable different sets of packages and services based on your needs.
+The system is designed to be minimal by default while providing optional components that can be enabled as needed.

 ## 📁 Directory Structure